odow/StochOptFormat/README.md

 ### Explanation

-SOF is a JSON document.
+A StochOptFormat file is a JSON document.
 The problem is stored as a single JSON object.
-JSON objects are key-value mappings enclused by curly braces.
+JSON objects are key-value mappings enclosed by curly braces.

 The file begins with four self-explanatory optional metadata keys:
 `name::String`, `author::String`, `date::String`, and `description::String`.